Lord-Chris/Lord-Chris/README.md

 - ⚡ Fun fact: I'm an upcoming Embedded systems engineer😁, soon to be connecting the world to hardware through Mobile apps.

-### Show some ❤️ by starring some of the repositories!